auth0-blog/auth0-angular-sample/README.md

 The application runs by on port `4040` to mitigate conflicting with other client applications you may be running.

 Visit [`http://localhost:4040/`](http://localhost:4040/) to access the starter application.

+## Test the Login Routing

+Once you run the application, click on the "External API" tab.

+The "External API" page is both a public and a protected page.
+Angular renders different functionality depending on your authentication status.
+As such, if you initiate the login transaction from this page, Auth0 should return you to this page once it completes the authentication process &mdash not the homepage.
+Otherwise, your end-users may get a confusing user experience.

+Try that out!

+- Click on the "Log in" button from the "External API" page.
+- After you log in with Auth0 using the Universal Login Page, Auth0 should return you to the "External API" page.

+If you also log out from this page, you should remain in the page and see its public resources.

 ## Set up the Demo API